I never hurt sentiments of any religion, says Kerala Speaker on row over his remarks on Lord Ganesha | Politics

 - India

-Kerala Assembly Speaker A N Shamseer on Wednesday made it clear that he never intended to hurt sentiments of any religion, and the ongoing controversy over his recent remarks on Lord Ganesha was ''very unfortunate''.
+Kerala Assembly Speaker A N Shamseer on Wednesday made it clear that he never intended to hurt the sentiments of anyone believing in any religion, and that the ongoing controversy over his recent remarks on Lord Ganesha was ''very unfortunate''.

-Addressing reporters at the media room of the Legislative Assembly complex here, the Speaker said that during his recent speech in a school in Ernakulam, he had in his capacity of a constitutional post urged to promote scientific temper and shot back stating no one has the right to question his secular credentials.
+Under attack from various quarters over his recent speech in a school in Ernakulam district, the Speaker said he, in his capacity as a person holding the constitutional post, only urged for promoting scientific temper.

+Stating that he has nothing more to say over what CPI(M) state secretary M V Govindan has said in the press conference, Shamseer said he made the speech referring to Articles 25 and 51 of the Constitution and sought to know how an urge to inculcate scientific temper could become anti-religious.

 Claiming that devotees and religious believers are on his side, Shamseer said they know very well that he didn't hurt their faith or sentiments.

-''I never intended to hurt sentiments of any religion...
-What is going on in the state over the matter is very unfortunate,'' he said.
+''I never intended to hurt the sentiments of anyone believing in any religion...
+What is going on in the state over this matter is very unfortunate,'' he said.

+Stating that a hate campaign is going on in India and vested interests are trying to launch it in Kerala as well, the Speaker said the attempt to flare up the row over his remarks is part of that agenda.

+He alleged the role of the Sangh Parivar in such campaigns and urged devotees not to fall into their trap.

 During an event organised at a school in Ernakulam district recently, Shamseer allegedly accused the Centre of trying to teach children Hindu myths instead of accomplishments in science and technology.